Attach a Deck to Any Wall

 The specified location of the lag screws or through-bolts ensures there’s enough ledger wood above the top row of fasteners and enough rim-joist wood below the bottom row of fasteners to reduce splitting.
 In addition, there are minimum and maximum distances the two rows of fasteners can be spaced apart.
 Proper pilot and clearance holes are also required, and the fasteners must be hot-dipped galvanized or stainless steel.
 Recessed heads are not allowed, nor are carriage bolts.

-You cannot use the IRC’s prescriptive fastening schedule to build decks with live loads in excess of 40 psf or dead loads (decking, railings, and framing) more than 10 psf.
-Ground snow loads cannot be more than 40 psf.
+The fastening schedule provided in the 2018 IRC and earlier versions cannot be used for decks with live or ground snow loads in excess of 40 psf, or dead loads in excess of 10 psf.
+The 2021 IRC has fastening schedules for snow loads as high as 70 psf.
 The connections must allow for inspection to ensure edge spacing and proper penetration (threads beyond nut for bolts and beyond tapered tip for lags).

 Deck builders in snowy regions often build decks 5 in. to 7 in. lower than the interior floor level to keep snow from building up against doors that access the deck.
 This can’t be accomplished when following the IRC table, because of the required edge distances.